aliamk/Fit-To-Print/README.md

 ## Using APIs from The Guardian and the New York Times newspapers
 *Javascript - DOM Manipulation - Fetch - Asyn/Await - CSS*

-### An overview of the homepage and the top stories page
+### An overview of the homepage and the top stories page: the homepage features both newspapers' most read articles of the moment.
 ![App Overview](https://github.com/aliamk/fit_to_print/blob/master/images/loader_top-stories.gif)

 ### Can tweet any of the articles from your personal Twitter account